-Global warming exceeded 1.5°C for the first time in 2023, an alarming milestone given the Paris Agreement's commitment to "pursue efforts to limit it to 1.5°C above pre-industrial levels."58 Since 2021, many banks have made commitments to achieve net zero emissions by 2050, widely understood to be the minimum aspiration if the world is to achieve the goal of keeping global warming below 1.5°C. But banks still have wide policy gaps that, if not challenged, will keep financing the way to climate collapse.
+Global warming exceeded 1.5°C for the first time in 2023, an alarming Scenario, neither are new coal mines, mine extensions, or new unabated milestone given the Paris Agreement's commitment to "pursue efforts to coal plants."61 Three years after this clear statement, many banks have limit it to 1.5°C above pre-industrial levels."58 Since 2021, many banks set decarbonization targets, but real short and medium-term policies have made commitments to achieve net zero emissions by 2050, widely are scarce understood to be the minimum aspiration if the world is to achieve the goal of keeping global warming below 1.5°C. But banks still have The Net-Zero Banking Alliance (NZBA) is "a group of leading global wide policy gaps that, if not challenged, will keep financing the way to banks committed to financing ambitious climate action to transition climate collapse. the real economy to net-zero greenhouse gas emissions by 2050."62

-The widest policy gap is the one between net-zero-by-2050 targets, and the banks' current fossil fuel finance decisions, which do not reflect the urgent need to stop fossil fuel expansion.
+Three years after its launch in April 2021, 144 banks have joined the The widest policy gap is the one between net-zero-by-2050 targets, alliance, committing to achieve net-zero emissions in their lending and and the banks' current fossil fuel finance decisions, which do not reflect investment portfolios by 2050 at the latest.
+Of the 60 banks featured the urgent need to stop fossil fuel expansion.59 in this report, 42 are NZBA members, and 12 others have independently adopted net-zero commitments.6